 There are many reasons a researcher might want to return to campus; until the COVID situation improves, however, Stanford will continue to enforce the Santa Clara County rule to maximize telework and bring workers into their offices only if remote work is not practical.
+School/unit leaders will determine whether an on-site staff presence is required, either fully or partially, and Deans, Vice Provosts, and Vice Presidents (or assigned delegate) must approve all recommendations for return to work.
 While reasons for return will depend on the individual, schools and units should prioritize requests to return that generally fall into one the following categories:

 - Work requires access to material or data that is located at Stanford, and cannot be accessed remotely.
 This might include confidential information, protected servers, unique teaching materials, or large datasets in lab computers.

 - Work requires access to information technologies equipment that is present at Stanford, but not at the remote location.
 This includes high-bandwidth connections needed for quality interactions with remote students, or equipment for recording high-quality remote presentations.

 - In rare cases, researchers with other evident and significant barriers to productivity off-site.

 In many cases, researchers and instructors will need to spend only short periods of time at Stanford in order to access the material they need, and will otherwise be able to complete most of their work remotely.
 We will encourage this approach so as to limit the number of people working concurrently on campus.